 Overreliance on off-the-shelf AI solutions without strategic planning

-The problem?
 Companies are rushing to deploy AI without connecting it to real business outcomes.

 They’re buying fancy tools that don’t integrate with legacy systems, don’t align with user needs, and don’t have the data infrastructure to support them.
 Shocker.

-And let’s talk about that data – it’s usually a mess.
+And let’s talk about that data.
+It’s usually a mess.
 Poor quality, insufficient quantity, zero governance.

 Spectacular waste of money?
 You bet.